Public Health Preparedness

 Ebola Virus Disease (EVD)

-HDOH continues to closely monitor the Ebola outbreak in West Africa and the recent case in Texas, and is working with state, local, federal, and community partners in Hawaii to make sure all involved are informed and prepared in the event of a possible case of Ebola infection.
+HDOH continues to closely monitor the Ebola outbreak in West Africa and the recent cases in Texas and New York City, and is working with state, local, federal, and community partners in Hawaii to make sure all involved are informed and prepared in the event of a possible case of Ebola infection.

 For more information, go here: Ebola Virus Disease (EVD)

 Since it was first established as the Board of Health in 1851, the Hawaii State Department of Health (DOH) has provided leadership to monitor, protect and improve the health and environment of the people of Hawaii.
 That mission includes preparing for and responding to a wide range of health emergencies.
 This timeline takes a look at some of the significant health-related incidents impacting Hawaii over the years and the DOH’s involvement.